 Comparisons: The most common species that looks like this one is the Purple Flowering Raspberry, Rubus odoratus, which has similar leaves, but larger purple flowers and outside of an ornamental planting that species will not be found in Minnesota.
 Thimbleberry can be a handsome shrub or high ground cover when grown in the right conditions.

-These other examples of Rubus are or have been in the Garden: Dewberry, R. flagellaris; Blackberry, R. allegheniensis; Black Raspberry, R. occidentalis; and American Red Raspberry, R. idaeus L. var. strigosus (Michx.)
-Focke
+These other examples of Rubus are or have been in the Garden: Dewberry, R. flagellaris; Blackberry, R. allegheniensis; Black Raspberry, R. occidentalis; and American Red Raspberry, R. idaeus var. strigosus.

 Above: 1st photo - The rose-like flower with white petals and numerous stamens surrounding a group of yellow-green pistils.
 2nd photo - The developing fruit of mid-July.
 Note on the calyx the thin linear appendage at the tip of the calyx lobes, also visible in the 1st photo.

 Below: The Maple-like leaves.
 Stalks and stems and the underside veins of the leaf all usually have glandular hair.

 Below: The mature fruit of late July.
-2nd photo - ©Lindsey Koepke, USDA-NRCS Plants Database
+2nd photo - Janice Stiefel, Wisconsin Flora

-Below: Most all parts of the plant have glandular hair, including the flower calyx (1st photo) - note the thin appendages of the calyx lobes -, the stem and leafstalk (2nd photo) - note the small stipules at the base of the leaf stalk - and the underside veins of the leaf (3rd photo).
+Below: Most all parts of the plant have glandular hair, including the flower calyx, the stem and leafstalk (1st photo) - note the thin appendages of the calyx lobes, (2nd photo) - note the small stipules at the base of the leaf stalk - and the underside veins of the leaf (3rd photo).